uiua-lang/uiua/site/text/macros.md

 The number that comes after a `^` is the index of the function argument passed to the macro.

-Lets look at a simple example using [reduce]().
+Let's look at a simple example using [reduce]().
 It reduces a function over the numbers up to the given range.

 ```uiua
 ReduceRange! ← /^0+1⇡